rooklift/gohalite2/README.md

 * It's OK to send ships to target interplanetary enemy ships.
 Before v23, I only sent ships to planets, then dealt with whatever enemies I found there.
 But directly targetting interplanetary ships increased mu by about 2 or 3.
 Such ships are up to no good and need destroying.
 More than that, you can get some nice clustering behaviour, with your ships coming together as they kill 1 enemy; then they will help each other as they go on to the next target.

 * However... chasing ships is quite exploitable.
 An enemy can [send a single ship](https://halite.io/play/?game_id=2424227&replay_class=1&replay_name=replay-20171108-160208%2B0000--3470758710-312-208-1510156921) to distract many of your ships.
-Therefore, I started only allowing 1 ship to chase any particular enemy.
-This seems OK but does lose some of the clustering benefits.
+Therefore, I started only allowing 1 ship to chase any particular interstellar enemy.

 * When your ship is in range of its target at the start of a turn, it's guaranteed to attack that target (plus anything else in range at turn start).
 Instead of sitting there motionless, it's good to back away, making it harder for incoming enemies to attack you.